Skip to main content

 └── migration

-In the migration folder, we will create a new file named Version-1.0.0.js:
+In the migration folder, create a file named Version-1.0.0.js:

 migration/Version-1.0.0.js